kowai11/CSE412-G15-Project/README.md

 ![Alt text](./img/3.png)
 - You could see more information including ISBN number, author, title, publisher, book type, and number in stock by click "detail" on each row.
 ![Alt text](./img/4.png)
-- You can also see your personal information, by click the "personal information" menu at left side.
+- You can also view your personal information, by click the "personal information" menu at left side.
 ![Alt text](./img/5.png)
 - You can your return information, by click the "Bookreturn" menu at left side.
 ![Alt text](./img/6.png)